cypress-io/cypress-documentation/source/api/cypress-api/browser.md

     return originalFn(subject, name, options)
   }

-  return cy.log('No screenshot taken when headless') })
+  return cy.log('No screenshot taken when headed')
+})

 // only takes in headless environment